ni/nimi-python/docs/nidcpower/class.rst

             Closes the session specified in **vi** and deallocates the resources that NI-DCPower reserves.
-If power output is enabled when you call this method, the output channels remain in their existing state and continue providing power.
+If power output is enabled when you call this method, the channels remain in their existing state and continue providing power.
 Use the :py:meth:`nidcpower.Session.ConfigureOutputEnabled`
             method to disable power output on a per channel basis.
 Use the :py:meth:`nidcpower.Session.reset` method to disable power output on all channel(s).